cyber-duckie/proxmox-vpn-stream/README.md

 Install Wireguard and edit the config file (e.g ProtonVPN)

 Create internal bridge (vmbr99) for isolated routing between both LXCs and one for it so be reached on the network.

+> [!NOTE]
-  -> Choose an ip address that is free to act as the bridge, e.g. 192.168.99.1/24 -> Make it static
+> Choose an ip address that is free to act as the bridge, e.g. 192.168.99.1/24
+> Make it static

 My Network interfaces for this VPN LXC are:<br/>